SargeyWargey/Homoothya/Story/Drafts/Chapter_21.md

 The soldiers began emerging from the cave.
 Some looked shaken.
 One stumbled away and vomited.
 Another sat down hard, his head in his hands.

-The officer walked down toward the cave to inspect.
+Captain Brown walked down toward the cave to inspect.
 When he returned, his uniform was dusty but his face showed satisfaction.
 A job completed.

 I heard him report to his other officers.
 Numbers.
 All women, children, and old men.
 A few were still alive when they went in.
 The scouts finished them.